 Table 5.2 SRTP Parameters

-Editor’s note [figure above]: Check whether GCM is sufficiently widely used.
+Editor’s note: Re-insert language regarding SRTP parameter negotiation.

 SPs that select the IPsec option may support RTP encryption via tunnel-mode IPsec as described for SIP signaling in Clause 5.2.2.2 based on bilateral agreement as an alternative to SRTP.
 This method requires pre-exchange of media IP addresses to be configured in the IPsec and routing policies in both SP networks.